George Pitt, 1st Baron Rivers

-George Pitt, 1st Baron Rivers (1 May 1721 – 7 May 1803) was an English diplomat and politician.
+George Pitt, 1st Baron Rivers (1 May 1721 – 7 May 1803) was a British politician, militia officer and diplomat who served as the British ambassador to Spain from 1770 to 1771.

 Background and education

 He was born in Geneva, the eldest son of George Pitt of Stratfieldsaye (today rendered Stratfield Saye), Hampshire, and his wife Mary Louise Bernier from Strasbourg.
 General Sir William Augustus Pitt was his younger brother.
 He was educated at Winchester, with attendance recorded in 1731, and matriculated on 26 September 1737 at Magdalen College, Oxford, being awarded an MA on 13 March 1739 and a DCL on 21 August 1745.
 He travelled on the continent from 1740 to 1742 and succeeded his father in 1745.
 He inherited Stratfield Saye House in Hampshire, making extensive alterations to the house and park.

 Politics

 Soon after returning from Europe, he was elected Member of Parliament at a by-election for Shaftesbury that followed the death of Charles Ewer, and sat as a Tory.
 He voted with the opposition during the War of the Austrian Succession against the employment of the Hanoverians.
 At the 1747 election, he stood for Shaftesbury, largely on his own interest, although Lord Shaftesbury endorsed him a few weeks before the poll.
 He also stood for the county of Dorset, a Tory stronghold, and was returned for both constituencies, choosing to sit for Dorset.
 In his electoral survey of c.
 1749, John Perceval, 2nd Earl of Egmont, examining individuals' political support for and on behalf of Frederick, Prince of Wales, considered Pitt "not proper".

 He represented Dorset continuously until 1774, becoming an independent, supporting the government from the accession of George III.
-Upon the formation of the Dorset Militia under the Militia Act 1757, Pitt was commissioned colonel of the regiment, and served until his resignation in 1798.
+Upon the reorganisation of the Dorset Militia under the Militia Act 1757, Pitt was commissioned Colonel of the Regiment, and served until his resignation in 1798.
 In 1760, he was appointed a Groom of the Bedchamber to the King, in which office he served until 1770, when he was asked to resign to make way for Sir George Osborn, 4th Baronet, a cousin of Lord North.